 2.3.3 Dry Matter and Moisture Determination (AOAC Official Method 967.08)

 2 g of the sample was weighed into a previously weighed crucible.
-The crucible plus sample taken was then transferred into the oven set at 100OC to dry to a constant weight for 24 hours overnight.
-At the end of the 24 hours, the crucible plus sample was removed from the oven and transferred to desiccator, cooled for ten minutes and weighed.
-If the weight of empty crucible is W0, Weight of crucible plus sample is W1, Weight of crucible plus oven-dried sample W3.
+The crucible plus the sample was then transferred into an oven set at 100OC and dry to a constant weight for 24 h overnight.
+At the end of the 24 hours, the crucible plus sample were removed from the oven and transferred a to desiccator, cooled for ten minutes and weighed.
+If the weight of the empty crucible is W0, Weight of the crucible plus the sample is W1, Weight of the crucible plus the oven-dried sample is W3.

 %DryMatter=W3-WOW1-WOX100